 In the meantime of the men tounament, a new women tournament has been launched on June 2018.
 The Sud Ladies’ Cup.

 Alain Revello – President of Maurice Revello Tournament

-Elsa Laurent – Marketing projects, communication and administration assistant
+Elsa Laurent – Marketing and communication project manager

 Amayes Brahmi – Communication officer